SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 - How to release and deploy the process

 ## Exercise 2.1 - Add Event Trigger to Process <a name="eventTrigger"></a>
-  Navigate to SAP Build Lobby. https://ad163-hxj0v9xc.eu10.build.cloud.sap/lobby
+  Navigate to SAP Build Lobby: https://ad163-hxj0v9xc.eu10.build.cloud.sap/lobby

-1. In the Lobby, select the three dots next to project **AD163 - XXX - Manage Billing Block in Sales Order**, then choose **Save as New Project**.
+1. In the Lobby, select the three dots next to project **AD163_XXX - Manage Billing Block in Sales Order**, then choose **Save as New Project**.

   ![02](./images//001.png)